- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 The function that Gartner—or any information broker for that matter—can add through its central position in a social network is explained with the following graphics.

 This simplified example represents the social network of three people concerning IT information.
 (A person can be part of multiple social networks.
-For instance, each person has a social network of family, a social network of friends, etc. However, in this case, we are filtering each person’s social network for IT information exclusively).
+For instance, each person has a social network of family, friends, etc. However, in this case, we are filtering each person’s social network for IT information exclusively).
 Tom, John, and Sally work with and have an interest in the same category of software.
 Tom and John work in different companies and share information about their experiences.
 The same is true of John and Sally.
 John has two people in his IT social network, while Tom and Sally only have one person in their social network.
 Sally and Tom do not communicate with one another.
 Sally and Tom get some information that is passed to John, but not all the information.

 All three people do subscribe to Gartner, and Gartner fills in the gaps between Tom and Sally.
-Of course, Gartner also interacts with many thousands of other people in vendors, buyers, consulting companies, etc. Therefore Gartner is capable of filling “structural holes” between individuals.
+Gartner also interacts with many thousands of other people in vendors, buyers, consulting companies, etc. Therefore Gartner is capable of filling “structural holes” between individuals.

 How is Gartner Different From a Social Networking Site?